sphinx-gallery/sphinx-gallery/doc/configuration.rst

         'run_stale_examples': True,
     }

+With this configuration, all examples matching the filename/ignore pattern will be rebuilt, even if their MD5 hash shows that the example did not change.
-This can be combined with other options to repeatedly rerun a single example from the command line for example by doing some variant of:
+You can combine this with :ref:`filename/ignore patterns <build_pattern>` to repeatedly rerun a single example.
+This could be done from the command line, for example:

 .. code-block:: console

     $ make html SPHINXOPTS='-D sphinx_gallery_conf.run_stale_examples=True' -Dsphinx_gallery_conf.filename_pattern='my_example_name'``

-This will cause any examples matching the filename/ignore patterns to be rebuilt, regardless of their MD5 hashes.
+This command will cause any examples matching the filename pattern ``'my_example_name'`` to be rebuilt, regardless of their MD5 hashes.

 .. _reset_argv: